kide-vm/kide/README.md

 Also the program stops by syscall exit.
 The full list is on the net and involves mostly just work.

-### Parse ruby
+### Parse Bosl

-Parse simple code, using Parslet.
+Parse bosl, using Parslet.
 This has been separated out as it's own gem, [salama-reader](https://github.com/salama/salama-reader).

-Parsing is a surprisingly fiddly process, very space and order sensitive.
-But Parslet is great and simple expressions (including function definitions and calls) are starting to work.
+Bosl is now fully typed (all variables, arguments and return).
+Also it has statements, unlike ruby where everything is an expressions.
+Statements have no value.
+Otherwise it is quite basic, and it's main purpose is to have an oo system language to compile to.

 I spent some time on the parse testing framework, so it is safe to fiddle and add.
-In fact it is very modular and  so ot is easy to add.
+In fact it is very modular and easy to add to.

 ### Virtual: Compile the Ast